jkitsao/devhook-engineering-blog/_posts/reactive-mpesa-stk-webhooks.md

 Here's the better way:

 1. When you initiate the STK Push, **store the `MerchantRequestID`** from Daraja.
 2. The backend listens for Daraja's **callback webhook**.
 3. When the webhook arrives, **match the `MerchantRequestID`** to the one stored.
 4. Broadcast the result via **WebSockets** to the frontend or POS terminal.

-5. The UI updates instantly no refresh, no polling, no "try again later."
+5. The UI updates instantly — no refresh, no polling, no "try again later."

+There are a couple of solid ways to implement this:

+- **Using [Devhooks Sync](https://devhooks.live/docs/sync)**: Devhooks provides a **built-in WebSocket sync feature** that lets your app **subscribe to webhook events** in real-time without writing extra infra.
+As soon as Daraja sends a callback, your frontend gets the update instantly. _(link for docs)_

+- **Using [Cloudflare Durable Objects](https://blog.devhooks.live/posts/reactive-mpesa-stk-webhooks)**: A more DIY approach where each customer session gets its **own WebSocket-backed Durable Object**.
+When the webhook arrives, the Durable Object relays the update directly to connected clients.

-This is essentially what **Paystack**'s React components already do.
-You initiate a payment, and as soon as the backend gets the webhook, the SDK **relays the status in real-time** to your app.
-The UX is buttery smooth and imagine that applied to every Kenyan e-commerce site or POS terminal.
+This is essentially what **Paystack**'s React components already do you initiate a payment, and as soon as the backend gets the webhook, the SDK **relays the status in real-time** to your app.
+The UX is buttery smooth… now imagine that across every Kenyan e-commerce site or POS terminal.

 ---